 How To Apply IPM In The Field

 Not all of your poor plant health symptoms are going to be due to a pest.
 Some of them are going to be due to other problems like lack of water, sunlight, transplant shock, frost burn etc. The symptom of necrosis (dead plant tissue) can be caused by sunburn while appearing like fungus or pest damage.

-Ideally, we will have chosen a genetically pest-resistant variation, rather than something that is highly susceptible to pests, and we will have maintained good cultural methods so that we give our plants the best possible start.
+Ideally, we will have chosen a good genetic variation for the space rather than something that is highly susceptible to pests, and we will have maintained good cultural methods so that we give our plants the best possible start.
 When we make a positive identification on a pest, we can make physical and/or biological methods our first weapon of attack.

-Sometimes picking the pests off by hand can be a good method, but if they come back too regularly you might want to look into using a pheromone/sticky trap or introduce predator insects.
+Sometimes picking the pests off by hand can be a good method, but if they come back too regularly or there are too many you might want to look into using a pheromone/sticky trap or introduce predator insects.
 Do your research and find which predators you want to introduce and find a local source of them that can be sent to your door.
 Bugs for Bugs is a great Australia-wide option.

 If we need an immediate result, we might want to reach for a horticultural oil which is usually perfectly safe for plants except on hot sunny days when they may cause burns on the leaves.
-Most horticultural oils like white oil work by smothering insects and their eggs indiscriminately, and must be sprayed onto the pest directly.
+Most horticultural oils like white oil work by smothering insects and their eggs indiscriminately (beneficial and pest alike), and must be sprayed onto the pest directly.

 Neem oil (sourced from the neem plant) has the added benefits of being distasteful towards munching and sucking insects, and having a insecticidal/fungicidal effect on some other insects and fungi species.
 Keep in mind that horticultural oils also attack beneficial insect and other organic activity that you have going on.